 Art.
-9. Junior/7U and Rookie: The pitcher fielding the ball must make an attempt to complete an airborne exchange of the ball with another defensive player to make a force out or put out at any base.
-If the pitcher chases the batter/runner down between home and 1st base instead of throwing the fielded ball to the 1st baseman the runner will be ruled "safe" even if the tag is made by the pitcher.
+9. Junior/7U and Rookie: The pitcher fielding the ball must make an attempt to complete an airborne exchange of the ball with another defensive player to make a force out or put out at any base, including home plate.
+For example, If the pitcher chases the batter/runner down between home and 1st base instead of throwing the fielded ball to the 1st baseman, the runner will be ruled "safe" even if the tag is made by the pitcher.
+The rule applies to all bases.